-My daughters are both grown, one is married and the other is starting her senior year of college.
-When they went off to school, I sniffled and hugged and made sure they had bank accounts and laptops and cell phones.
-They knew they could call home anytime (one did, one didn't), and that if they had a financial issue, we'd help them with it.
-That's what parents do, right?
+Attention College Students!
+My daughters are both grown, married and starting their families, but when they left home for college, I sniffled and hugged and made sure they had bank accounts and laptops and cell phones.
+They knew they could call home anytime (one did, one didn’t), and that if they had a financial issue, their mom and I would help them with it.
+That’s what parents do, right?

 It was only after having had the daughter of dear friends involved in an auto accident with multiple fatalities, and the daughter of a client killed in a car wreck (neither one was driving and there was no alcohol involved) that I realized we had failed to have them do one thing that would be critical in the event they were seriously injured: we didn’t ask them to make a medical power of attorney (MPOA).